-What's in this DJ cost guide?
+What's in this cost guide?

-How much does a wedding DJ cost?
+- How much to tip wedding DJ

 - Mobile DJ booth: $250 (includes table, turntables, mixer, music, speakers, illuminated facade, wireless microphone, lighting and backup equipment)

-- DJ Booth upgrade: $250 (larger speakers and two subwoofers)
+- DJ booth upgrade: $250 (larger speakers and two subwoofers)